erickborquez/competitive-programming/README.md

-# ICPC-Problems
+# Competitive Programming
-Here i will put all my solutions for different programming contests
+Repository containing all the solutions for different competitive programming contests